Thinkful-Ed/starter-restaurant-reservation/README.md

 #### Acceptance criteria

 1. The `/reservations/new` page will display an error message with `className="alert alert-danger"` if any of the following constraints are violated:
-   - The reservation date is a Tuesday as the restaurant is closed on Tuesday.
+   - The reservation date is a Tuesday as the restaurant is closed on Tuesdays.
    - The reservation date is in the past.
 Only future reservations are allowed.
 1. The `/reservations` API will have the same validations as above and will return 400, along with an informative error message, when a validation error happens.